Kim Tae-gun: Professional career

 Kim was selected by the LG Twins in the third round of the 2007 KBO Draft out of Busan High School.
 He was traded to the NC Dinos after the 2012 season.
 Kim fulfilled his military duties by playing with the Korean Police Baseball Team in 2018–2019.
 He rejoined the Dinos at the tail-end of the 2019 season.

+And he traded to Samsung Lions after 2021 season, and traded to KIA Tigers in 2023.